10 Incredible UNESCO World Heritage Sites in Italy You Must Visit

-How to get there: Fly from America to Venice, to admire this UNESCO site in Italy.
+How to get there: Fly to Venice, to admire this UNESCO site in Italy.
 Colline del Prosecco di Conegliano e Valdobbiadene is just an hour away and makes a perfect day trip from the city.
-Scott Dunn will organize all transfers and your tour guide so all you have to do is admire the scenery.
+Scott Dunn will organise all transfers and your tour guide so all you have to do is admire the scenery.

 Often described as one of Italy’s hidden treasures, Matera is in the southern Italian region of Basilicata just next door to Puglia.
 It is one of the oldest inhabited cities in the world and is made up of rock-cut caves in which its citizens traditionally lived.
 Having been derelict for years, the area has now been brought back to life and this dramatic landscape is having its moment in the limelight.
 Inside the caves and all over the hillside, chic hotels and delightful restaurants are popping up, year after year.

 How to get there: The nearest airport to Matera is Bari, which is an hour away.
-Flights to Bari from the US tend to go via London or Rome.
-Scott Dunn will organize all your flights and transfers, ensuring a smooth and easy arrival into the city.
+Flights to Bari tend to go via London or Rome.
+Scott Dunn will organise all your flights and transfers, ensuring a smooth and easy arrival into the city.

 Where to stay: Sextantio le Grotte della Civita gives you a sample of cave living, brought into the modern day with a whole lot of comfort and luxury.